Lisa Dingle: Storylines

 Zak asked Lisa to marry him and after only two days of planning they married on 23 May 2019 in the church.
 Before the wedding, the Dingle's pigs escaped from their pen and were rounded up by Cain, Belle and Lisa in their wedding outfits causing Lisa's dress to become covered in mud.
 After the wedding, celebrations were held in the pub and Lisa went home to get changed as she did not want her wedding photos to be of her covered in mud.
-Zak went to find her and found her asleep on the sofa but when he tried to wake her up he realized that she had died.
+Zak went to find her and found her asleep on the sofa but when he tried to wake her up he realised that she had died.

 Casting

 Lisa Clegg was first introduced by producer Mervyn Watson in 1996 who cast Jane Cox for the role.
 Lisa first appeared in August 1996, as a potential love interest for Zak Dingle (Steve Halliwell) after his wife Nellie Dingle (Sandra Gough) left to care for her father in Ireland.